What Happens When You Merge LinkedIn Accounts: Can I Have Two Profiles?

 And if it is, how can you merge your Linkedin accounts so that you only have one profile?

-In this blog post, we will explore the pros and cons of having two LinkedIn accounts and provide instructions on how to do your account management.
+In this blog post, we will explore the pros and cons of having two LinkedIn accounts, discuss how to create multiple LinkedIn accounts to bypass restrictions, and provide instructions on how to do your account management.

-Should I have two LinkedIn accounts?
+Should I be managing multiple LinkedIn accounts?

 Well, the short answer is: No.

-It's a good idea to create many versions of your resume if you're interested in pursuing job prospects in distinct industries.
+Managing multiple accounts on LinkedIn can be challenging and may lead to confusion among your connections, diluting your professional online presence.
+It’s a good idea to create many versions of your resume if you’re interested in pursuing job prospects in distinct industries.

 While it may appear to be a smart idea to have two LinkedIn profiles if you’re thinking of pursuing two very different career paths, the rules are a bit more stringent on LinkedIn.